X-ray spectropolarimetric characterization of the Z-source GX 340+0 in the normal branch: Observations and data reduction

-\ixpe observed \gx for the second time from 2024-08-12 UTC 07:25 to 2024-08-16 UTC 06:46; the \ixpe observation ID and the exposure time for each DU are reported in Table~\ref{tab:exposure}.
+\ixpe observed \gx for the second time from UTC 07:25 on August 12 2024 to UTC 06:46 on August 16 2024; the \ixpe observation ID and the exposure time for each DU are reported in Table~\ref{tab:exposure}.
 We processed the data with the \textsc{ixpeobssim} package version 31.0.3 \citep{Baldini22}.
-This software, developed within the \ixpe collaboration, allows model-independent polarimetric analysis using the \texttt{xpbin} tool with the \texttt{pcube} algorithm based on the \citet{Kislat15} approach.
+This software, developed within the \ixpe collaboration, allows for model-independent polarimetric analysis using the \texttt{xpbin} tool with the \texttt{pcube} algorithm based on the \citet{Kislat15} approach.
 The \ixpe data were binned to have a minimum of 30 counts per bin for the Stokes $I$ spectrum, and a constant binning of 200\,eV for the Stokes $Q$ and $U$ ones.
-The \ixpe data are analysed using the CALDB response matrices 20240701 released with \textsc{ixpeobssim} on 2024 February 28.
-The source is selected in a 100\arcsec\ radius circular region centred on the source position using \textsc{SAOImageDS9}.\footnote{\href{https://sites.google.com/cfa.harvard.edu/saoimageds9}{https://sites.google.com/cfa.harvard.edu/saoimageds9}} Due to the relatively high flux of the source and following the \ixpe prescription reported in \cite{DiMarco23a}, the polarimetric analysis is performed without subtracting the background.
+The \ixpe data were analysed using the CALDB response matrices 20240701 released with \textsc{ixpeobssim} on February 28 2024.
+The source was selected in a 100\arcsec\ radius circular region centred on the source position using \textsc{SAOImageDS9}.\footnote{\href{https://sites.google.com/cfa.harvard.edu/saoimageds9}{https://sites.google.com/cfa.harvard.edu/saoimageds9}} Due to the relatively high flux of the source and following the \ixpe prescription reported in \cite{DiMarco23a}, the polarimetric analysis was performed without subtracting the background.

 The Neutron Star Interior Composition Explorer (\nicer) is an X-ray instrument operating on board the International Space Station since 2017.
 It consists of 56 co-aligned concentrator X-ray optics focusing the X-rays on silicon drift detectors, and it works in the 0.2--12\,keV energy band.
 A detailed description of the instrument can be found in \cite{Gendreau16}.